 |Candidate for Trustee: Matthew Danish

 Our streets are major parts of our shared public space heritage and I believe they should be both safe and pleasant places for human beings of all ages and abilities.
 The transportation uses of streets can and should be balanced between the different modes and the other roles that streets serve.
 I believe we should put the needs of people above those of machines, and so we should prioritise walking and cycling above motor traffic.
 I also believe a pleasant and livable city is one where everyone feels safe and respected when they choose to walk or cycle around, without being overwhelmed or harmed by motor traffic.
 The classic, compact, verdant and historic form of Cambridge is incompatible with heavy usage of automobiles.
 Walking and cycling will always be the best, most convenient, and healthiest way of navigating this city.
 I came to Cambridge from Boston, MA in 2015.
 When I moved here I joined Camcycle because I believe it is an organisation that shares my values.
-Since then I have been helping out with various efforts to campaign for better streets and facilities, such as helping organise strong responses to Milton Road, Histon Road, and Greenways as well as examining numerous planning applications.
+Since then I have been helping out with various efforts to campaign for better streets and facilities, such as helping organise strong responses to Milton Road, the station area, and Greenways as well as examining numerous planning applications.

 |Candidate for Trustee: Sue Edwards